DiamondLightSource/tickit/docs/user/explanations/devices.rst

 Tickit simulations revolve around devices.
 Devices are user implemented classes which behaviours mimic the hardware you wish to simulate.

-Any new device created must extend ``Device``, have an update method, and must have Input and Output maps as members.
+Any new device created must extend `Device`, have an update method, and must have Input and Output maps as members.
 If these are not used they can be left empty, but they must be present.
-This is for the wiring together of multiple devices within a simulation. :doc:`Further details on wiring <wiring>`_
+This is for the wiring together of multiple devices within a simulation. :doc:`Further details on wiring.<wiring>`

-The following code is for a `RandomTrampoline`.
+The following code is for a ``RandomTrampoline``.
 This device just outputs random values and requests to be called back for an update sometime later.

 .. code-block:: python